|Table of Contents|

 - Obtain access to FTA’s grant system of record, Transportation Award Management System (TrAMS) to apply for allocated funding and manage awards.
 The grant recipient must provide following information, forms, and documentation, including but not limited to:

-- General contact information for the tribal entity
+- General contact information for the tribal government

 - TrAMS User Manager Form